 A: Your stormwater charges help pay for a comprehensive system of stormwater management and drainage services throughout the City of Portland.
 The charge includes costs for maintaining stormwater sumps, drainage ditches, storm sewers, and keeping Portland ’s streets clear of flooding.
 It also covers the costs of programs that keep stormwater pollutants from entering Portland ’s rivers and streams.
 The discount reflects the amount of stormwater that private properties contribute to the overall stormwater system (equivalent to 100% of the on-site stormwater charge, which is equal to 35% of the sum of the total stormwater charges).

 A: Not necessarily.
-The Downspout Disconnection Program focuses on downspouts that are simple to disconnect and require little additional site work.
+The Downspout Disconnection Program focused on downspouts that are simple to disconnect and require little additional site work.
 There might be more complex solutions that would work for your site such as re-hanging a gutter to disconnect to an appropriately landscaped area, or re-grading the area adjacent to your downspout so that stormwater flows away from your building.
 You may need to take additional steps in order to make sure that on-site stormwater management can be done safely.
 Partial Clean River Reward credits are also offered to properties that have any of the following conditions:

-- four (4) or more trees that are 15 feet tall or larger,
+- Four (4) or more trees that are 15 feet tall or larger

-- less than 1,000 ft2 of total hard/impervious area.
+- Less than 1,000 square feet of total hard/impervious area

 A: Many east county properties already have drywells that manage their stormwater.
 In some areas of Portland, you may have to implement some additional safety measures or alternative stormwater management options to ensure appropriate onsite stormwater management.
-Refer to the City’s Site Assessment Guide and the Stormwater Solutions Handbook for other stormwater management options that may work for your site.
-The City also offers on-site technical assistance that can help ratepayers determine suitable stormwater options for their site.
+Refer to the city’s Site Assessment Guide and the Stormwater Solutions Handbook for other stormwater management options that may work for your site.
+The city also offers on-site technical assistance that can help ratepayers determine suitable stormwater options for their site.

 About the Discount

 A: No. Directly discharging stormwater to a stream can harm stream and watershed health.
 The Clean River Rewards discount is intended to reward property owners that dispose of stormwater on-site, thereby lessening the impact on the environment.
 Even holding and re-releasing, or slowing water as it leaves your site provides benefits and would qualify for a partial discount.
-For example, prior to releasing to a stream, detain your water in a flow-through stormwater planter.
-Managing stormwater runoff before it flows to streams helps to reduce pollution and erosion problems that impact our watersheds, and in turn enhances urban wildlife habitat.
+For example, before releasing to a stream, detain your water in a flow-through stormwater planter.
+Managing stormwater runoff before it flows to streams helps reduce pollution and erosion problems that impact our watersheds, and in turn enhances urban wildlife habitat.

 A : It depends on several site specific factors.
-The best solution is to call for assistance at (503) 823-1371.
+The best solution is to call for assistance at 503-823-1371.
 We will help you with your situation and the registration process.

 A: Not through the regular registration form, but the tree discount is appealable.
-For residential customers, the total tree canopy (the reach of the branches) must be equivalent to at least 200 ft2 to appeal the tree credit.
+For residential customers, the total tree canopy (the reach of the branches) must be equivalent to at least 200 square feet to appeal the tree credit.
 Attach a letter to your registration form asking for the tree discount because you have sufficient tree canopy to qualify for the tree discount.
 Program staff will check your property on aerial maps and get back to you to tell you if you qualify.